Daniel J. Frey

 A flash, a glint there to catch the eye.

-The broad weave of the carpet the dull, boring part in the middle is usually not as attractive as the golden edge.
+The broad weave of the carpet, the dull, boring part in the middle, is usually not as attractive as the golden edge.

 The center of the carpet is where you stand.

-The fringe has an appeal in the beginning.
+The fringe has an initial appeal.

 Look what I have bought into.